NrktSLL/department-project-crud/README.md

 # Spring Boot CRUD Example
-> It is an example of Basic CRUD with Richardson Maturity Model Level 3 (HATEOAS).
+> It is an example of CRUD with Richardson Maturity Model Level 3 (HATEOAS).
 >

 ## Used Dependencies